instantlinux/docker-tools/images/nut-upsd/README.md

 ### Usage

-See the docker-compose.yml file provided here in the source directory; this needs to run in privileged mode in order to access USB devices.
+See the kubernetes.yaml / docker-compose.yml files provided here in the source directory; this needs to run in privileged mode in order to access USB devices.

-Pick a random password for the API user and place it in a Docker secret (if you're not using swarm, put it in the filepath as shown at bottom of docker-compose.yml, e.g. /var/adm/admin/secrets/nut-upsd-password).
+Pick a random password for the API user and place it in a Docker secret (if you're not using swarm or kubernetes, put it in the filepath as shown at bottom of docker-compose.yml, e.g. /var/adm/admin/secrets/nut-upsd-password).

 This will expose TCP port 3493; to reach it with the standard Nagios plugin, set up a service to invoke: